SuperOfficeDocs/superoffice-docs/docs/api/sentry/set-override-sql.md

 author: {github-id}             # Your GitHub alias. so.date: 02.06.2007
 keywords:
-so.topic: article            # article, howto, reference, concept, guide
+so.topic: howto            # article, howto, reference, concept, guide

 # Optional fields.
 Don't forget to remove # if you need a field.
 so.envir: onsite            # cloud or onsite